qualiabyte/ethereum-contracts/README.md

     The first account to add an object becomes its owner.
     Only the object's owner can modify its properties.

-    In private mode, only the database creator may add objects.
+    In private mode, only the database parent may add objects.
     Thus, only they will own (and be able to modify) objects.

     By default, public mode is enabled.